 As a result, 29 health posts are now offering free maternal and newborn health services covering a population of nearly 2.5 million.
 The project was funded by the UK Department for International Development (DFID).

-In Dharavi slum, Mumbai, we are working with SNEHA to reduce malnutrition among children under three years old.
-The project includes:
+Also in Dharavi, we have worked with SNEHA since 2011 to reduce malnutrition among children under three years old.
+The project included:

 - Running two day care centres and providing nutritious meals for 140 children

-- Running nutrition programmes for women and adolescent girls who are educated in groups about nutrition, hygiene and child care practices
+- Organising nutrition programmes for women and adolescent girls, offering education in groups about nutrition, hygiene and childcare practices

 - Community nutrition committee meetings and training

-- Community campaigns and events for awareness raising
+- Raising awareness through community campaigns and events